Project Operations

 Add team members to the project so they can see the board, create tasks, and collaborate.
 You can always add or remove people later.

 Templates save you time when you are setting up a project that follows a common pattern.
-You can always customize the tasks after the project is created.
+You can always customise the tasks after the project is created.

 Working with the board